SrishtiOnGit/Atlas-Notes/README.md

 A digital travel experience that lets you explore the world through interactive postcards, daily discoveries, and cultural snapshots.

-Atlas Notes is a travel-inspired web application that helps users discover beautiful destinations across the world through immersive digital postcards.
-Each interaction feels like receiving a postcard from a new corner of the planet — complete with visuals, weather insights, and cultural context.

  ## Key Features
  Daily Postcard